 The academy will accept insulin that is inside an insulin pen or pump rather than its original container, but it must be in date.
-The same applies for asthma inhalers.

 All medicines will be stored safely.
 Pupils will be informed about where their medicines are at all times and be able to access them immediately.
 Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils and not locked away.